 Investment funds for startups

-The investment funds and the venture capital They are crucial for funding high-potential startups.
-These funds invest in early-stage and growth-stage companies.
+The investment funds and the venture capital they are crucial for financing startups with high potential.
+These funds invest in initial and growth stages.

 In Spain, these funds combine public and private capital, supporting innovative projects in technological and emerging sectors.
 They are an engine for business development.